onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

-Floating IPs are not used in ONAP due to the NAT-ting nature of the IPs, the inability to reserve such IPs for specific use, the need to manage them via Openstack commands (i.e. a HA VNF would require direct access to Openstack to ‘float’ such an IP from one VM to another).
+Floating IPs are not used in ONAP due to the NAT-ting nature of the IPs, the inability to reserve such IPs for specific use, the need to manage them via Openstack commands (i.e. a HA VNF would require direct access to Openstack to 'float' such an IP from one VM to another).

 *Example:*